Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0-hello_world
 Task 0.
 This is a script that prints "Hello, World", followed by a new line to the standard output.

+1-confused_smiley
+Task 1.
+This is a script that displays "(Ôo)'.